When is the Career Center open?

 - Keep an eye out during the Fall semester for open application periods, eligibility and participation incentives.

-- CCN is a tool used in the Career Center for:
+- Handshake is a tool used by the Career Center for:

-- Employers to post job opportunities when seeking Associate degree students for internships, co-ops, part-time, full-time, seasonal jobs
+- Employers to post job opportunities when seeking Certificate or Associate degree students for internships, co-ops, part-time, full-time, seasonal jobs

 - Registration for workshops, job fairs and other events hosted by the Career Center